angerami/angerami.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist deploying my background and experience as a physicist to problems in artificial intelligence, with a particular focus on applying experimental and inferential methodologies we use to make fundamental statements about nature to modern AI architectures.
+I am a research scientist deploying my background and experience as a physicist to problems in artificial intelligence.
+My activities focuses on apply the experimental and inferential methodologies we use to make fundamental statements about nature to modern AI architectures.

 ## Research Background